 best yoga studios in the world

-Final thoughts on Buenos Aires backpacking
+Final thoughts on this backpacking Buenos Aires itinerary

 Compared with Santiago in Chile and Brazil’s Rio de Janeiro, Buenos Aires feels more familiar to a European like me, a bit like being somewhere like Madrid.
 I can see how it’s temptingly easy for travellers to stop here for a while and make this city their new home.